The ABCs Of 3D Animation: A Beginner-Friendly Guide

 1. 3D Modeling

 3D modeling is the digital creation of objects in three dimensions.
 Artists build detailed virtual objects using specialized software ranging from simple shapes to complex characters and environments.
 These models are constructed with points, lines, and surfaces, defining their structure and appearance.
-Once complete, these digital representations are used as the foundation for various applications, including animations, video games, architectural visualizations, and more.
+Once complete, these digital representations are the foundation for various applications, including animations, video games, architectural visualizations, and more.

 2. Texturing and Shading

-It's like giving a model its skin.
-Artists use special settings to control how shiny or rough a surface appears.
+It’s like giving a model its skin.
+Artists use unique settings to control how shiny or rough a surface appears.
 These techniques work together to make the digital object look more like the real thing with intricate details.

 3. Rigging

 Rigging involves building a hidden structure beneath the surface called a skeleton.
-This skeleton acts like the model's bones, allowing it to move naturally.
-Animators place these virtual joints strategically, like real joints in a body.
+This skeleton acts like the model’s bones, allowing it to move naturally.
+Animators place these virtual joints strategically, like accurate joints in a body.

 4. Animation